-Non-communicable diseases having devastating global impactAugust 30th, 2012 in Diseases, Conditions, Syndromes /
+Non-communicable diseases having devastating global impactAugust 30, 2012 by Catherine Somerville in Medicine & Health / Diseases, Conditions, Syndromes

 Non-communicable diseases (NCDs) such as heart disease, cancer and diabetes are no longer just a problem in wealthy nations – the rate of NCDs in low-to-middle income countries are increasing faster than in developed countries.

 This major public health issue was the focus of the Director's Seminar presented by Professor Rob Moodie from the University of Melbourne's School of Population Health.

 "Globally 14.2 million people between the ages of 30 and 69 die each year prematurely from diseases which are preventable.
 Risk factors for these diseases include tobacco use, unhealthy diets and physical inactivity," Professor Moodie told a packed audience at Burnet.